 Robert M. Austin died in 1956 and his interest in 322 Marlborough passed to Charles Turner as joint tenant owner of the property.

-On October 20, 1958, 322 Marlborough was purchased from Charles Turner by real estate dealer and contractor Michael J. Smith and his wife, Georgia Smith.
+On October 20, 1958, 322 Marlborough was purchased from Charles Turner by real estate dealer and contractor Michael J. Smith and his wife, Georgia Constance (Rigas/Rigopoulos) Smith.
 They lived in one of the apartments.
 They previously had lived at 69 Gainsborough.
 In June of 1959, he filed for permission to add a real estate office to the building.
 His application was subsequently abandoned.
 The Smiths continued to live at 322 Marlborough until 1960, when they moved to 197 Marlborough.

 On June 15, 1960, 322 Marlborough was purchased from the Smiths by J. Phillipe Pomerleau.

 On April 22, 1963, 322 Marlborough was acquired from J. Phillipe Pomerleau by Channing St. Claire MacDonald, an attorney, and his mother, Mary Angelina (Scharbell) MacDonald, the widow of John W. MacDonald.

 Mary A. MacDonald lived in one of the apartments at 322 Marlborough; Channing MacDonald and his wife, Myra Rose (Murrin) Channing, lived at 132 Marlborough.
 They all previously had lived at 26 Montgomery.

 On December 10, 1975, John Harutunian foreclosed on a mortgage given by Channing MacDonald and Mary A. MacDonald and took possession of the property.
 On December 30, 1977, he transferred the property to back Mary A. MacDonald.